RichardTMiles/PHP-WebSockets/README.md

 # PHP-RFC - https://github.com/php/php-src/pull/14047

-Historically a websocket request must be setup by running a PHP cli script as a server that accepts connections on a specific port.
 This repo was used to initially develop and test `apache_connection_stream` which would allow websockets though Apache CGI without any server configuartion.
+Historically a websocket request must be setup by running a PHP-CLI script that starts a server to then accepts connections on a specific port.

+# Starting the WebSocket
 ## PHP-CGI apache2handler

 Running the full apache version currectly requires you build the PHP interpreter from source, specifically the branch used for [this pull request](https://github.com/php/php-src/pull/14047).
+I have a [2024 Gist for Mac Users](https://gist.github.com/RichardTMiles/ebf6ce2758bf3f11469d25463092465a).
+Note: many tutorials exist.
+If the proposal becomes standard compilation will no longer be nessasary.
 As of now PHP's internal server cli `php -S` does not support WebSockets.
-You will need to add this porject to your Apache web root.
+You will need to add this project to your Apache web root.
+It is assumed that Apache is set to serve `index.php` as the default request, which would be the assumed behavior on an Apache PHP enabled server.
+Both requests (HTTP GET, and HTTP Upgrate WebSocket) will have the appropriate headers returned.
+The Upgrade request will persist as expected while the GET request will terminate after the HTML data is served.

 ## PHP-CLI
 Running the PHP WebSocket server is done using the following commands in two seperate shells.